willfurnass/sheffield_hpc/using-iceberg/filestore.rst

 The shared directory
 --------------------
 If you have purchased extra filestore from CiCS, it will be mounted on Iceberg in a subdirectory of ``/shared``.
 This is an NFS filesystem and uses Windows-style ACLS.
+This area is controlled by the automounter.
+A shared area you have access to will not appear here until you try to access it, for example by cd'ing into the appropriate directory: ``cd /shared/example``

+Directory names under ``/shared`` that you should use match the name of the shared area CiCS will have sent you and the name you see under ``\\uosfstore.shef.ac.uk\shared\``

 Determining your current filestore allocation
 ---------------------------------------------